Once upon a time, the world belonged to men.

 In this section we discuss five public spaces that were once exclusively for men: the workplace, the bar, the barbershop, the gym, and the fraternal lodge/social club.

 The workplace.
 Perhaps the largest male space in public life was the workplace.
 For many families in the West, the Industrial Revolution created a strict division of labor where men worked in a factory or office and women stayed home to take care of the children.
 If women did work, they largely did so in “female” industries like textile factories.
 As a result, the workplace was a predominately male space with rules and a culture that favored male sensibilities.

-When women started to enter the workforce in greater numbers during the 1950s and 60s, many men saw it as an encroachment into their space and resorted to crude sexual harassment as a way to keep women “in their place.”
-Thanks to laws during the Civil Rights era and an increasing sensitivity and desire by businesses to create non-hostile workplaces, such harassment is seen for what it is and shunned by most males today.
+When the first women started to enter the workforce in greater numbers during the 1950s and 60s, many men saw it as an encroachment into their space and resorted to crude sexual harassment as a way to keep women “in their place.”
+Thanks to laws during the Civil Rights era and increased sensitivity and desire by businesses to create non-hostile workplaces, such harassment is seen for what it is and shunned by most males today.

 The Bar.
 For centuries, a man could visit a bar and be in the exclusive presence of other men.
 Because drinking was seen as a corrupting influence on the “purity and innocence” of women, bars were completely off limits to ladies (exceptions were made for prostitutes, of course).
 Out of the presence of women and children, men could open up more and revel in their masculinity over a mug of cold ale.
 However, the bar as a men’s only hangout would quickly see its demise during the dry years of Prohibition.